Kaanxsxs/YoutubeSub/README.md

-In my Discord channel, there you can sub4sub, like4like and support other channels.
+In my Discord server, there you can sub4sub, like4like and support other channels.
 You can share your videos and you can see the others opinion.
 READ THE RULES BEFORE JOINING!